E-gonito/Epic-Game-Store-Manual-Test-Suite/README.md

   - All sections related to the Unreal Engine, creator portals, and game development are out-of-scope.

 - **Specific Game Content:**
-  - In-game functionality, specific game pages (e.g., Fortnite, Fall Guys), and community/news sections are not part of this test.
+  - In-game functionality and community/news sections are not part of this test.

 - **Non-Functional Testing:**
   - All forms of non-functional testing, including load, stress, performance, and backend server testing, are out-of-scope.